All Episodes

 We want you to help us with this probe.

-So I naively went along with it the whole time they were setting me up for a perjury trap.
+So I naively went along with it the whole time.

-Because Brian, they seized all of my files, my documents, text messages, cell phones from the period that I was in government.
+Because, Brian, they seized all of my files, my documents, text messages, cell phones from the period that I was in government.

-They had control of them, they wouldn't let me have control of them.
+They had control of them.

 They found nothing.

-And that was the that was, I think, the thing.
+And that was, I think, the thing.

-They they thought that they could pressure me to say, well, I lied in one of my early talks with you guys when I didn't have access to my information.
+They thought that they could pressure me to say, well, I lied in one of my early talks with you guys when I didn't have access to my information.

 You must have lied.

-There was one point when they said, We're looking at your transcripts and your cell phones and your phone log, and we see that there's a 90-minute period in Mar-a-Lago when you don't text or email or have any any other communications.
+There was one point when they said, We're looking at your transcripts and your cell phones and your phone log, and we see that there's a 90-minute period in Mar-a-Lago when you don't text or email or have any other communications.

 Is that when you were meeting with Trump to get the marching orders?

-And I looked at it and I said, No, that was actually when I was having lunch with my husband, and I put my cell phone away.
+And I looked at it and I said, No, that was actually when I was having lunch with my husband and I put my cell phone away.

-Look, I was headed, they have absolutely targeted me for a perjury crime or to link Trump, and until I got the best lawyer in the country, Robert Giffriff got the Mueller people to admit that they weren't going to charge me with anything, and then they went on to investigate porn star queens and Trump's taxes.
+And until I got the best lawyer in the country, Robert Jiffer got the Mueller people to admit that they weren't going to charge me with anything.

 But I was so traumatized, I left the country.

-I mean, and I went to the remotest part of Scotland where there were no phones, no Wi-Fi, no TV, no nothing.
+I mean, and I went to the remotest part of Scotland where there were no phones, no Wi-Fi, no TV, no nothing to just make sense of it all.

 And with my husband, because there was a point where I had been so beaten down by the Mueller people that I turned to my lawyer and I said, What do they want me to say?